List of Billboard Hot 100 chart achievements and milestones: Instrumental number-ones

 † – Contains vocal part, but is considered an instrumental.
 See Instrumental for more.

 Live version number-ones

 A "live version" would be the piece of music performed live (usually in front of an audience) and its cut single from the live album charted.
 It could also be a re-recording of the music being performed "live" and unplugged with audience that can be heard in the song clapping, cheering or chanting.
-Only a handful of live songs managed to hit No. 1 compared to its studio versions.
+Only eight live songs managed to hit number one compared to its studio versions.